hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/notes_of_class_talks_and_lectures/notes_of_class_talks/731_on_questioning_the_competency_of_the_guru.md

 ---
-title: 'ON QUESTIONING THE COMPETENCY
+title: '731 ON QUESTIONING THE COMPETENCY

   OF THE GURU'

 ---

 ## ON QUESTIONING THE COMPETENCY OF THE GURU